 4. Sodajerker On Songwriting

 Sodajerker on Songwriting is really a simple concept.
-This podcast features British duo Sodajerker talking to other people on songwriting.
+This podcast features the British duo Sodajerker talking to other people on the topic of songwriting.

 5. Popcast by NYT